ilovespectra/helium-solana-support/README.md

 ## Inspiration

-<a href="https://github.com/ilovespectra/helium-solana-support/tree/main/walkthroughs/free-ideas.md" target="_blank">32 ideas</a> - 32 different projects that would leverage Helium-enabled devices for DApps on the Solana blockchain.
+<a href="https://github.com/ilovespectra/helium-solana-support/tree/main/walkthroughs/free-ideas.md" target="_blank">100+ ideas</a> - Over 100 different ideas that would leverage Helium-enabled devices for DApps on the Solana blockchain.